MaxITService/OneClickPrompts/README.md

 - **Customizable Buttons**: Easily create buttons with your go-to prompts.
 - **Profiles**: Organize buttons into profiles for different projects or contexts.
 - **Emoji Icons**: Assign emojis or custom characters to each button for easy recognition.
 - **Auto-send Option**: Choose to send messages instantly upon button click.
+Press shift to invert auto send behaviour.
 - **Keyboard Shortcuts**: Use Alt + [1-9] for quick button access.
 - **Separators**: Organize buttons visually with customizable separators.
 - **In-Browser Settings**: Manage everything directly in your browser.